barumau/pandunia/english/110_logabina.md

 New words can be built freely in Pandunia!
 Pandunia has a productive system of word derivation.
-Most of the suffixes that are used in Pandunia are already in international use.
-Many of them come from ancient Greek, Latin, Arabic and Persian.

 ## How to combine words